- Legal Wedding Requirements

 - Documents include:

-- Copies of birth certificate for bride and groom with apostille (state certification).
+- Copies of birth certificate for wedding couple with apostille (state certification).

-- Passport picture page or valid state issued picture I.D. for Bride & Groom.
+- Passport picture page or valid state issued picture I.D. for wedding couple.

-- Witness (18 years up) passport picture page or valid state issued picture I.D. (minimum 2 witnesses) Witnesses can be provided locally if bride and groom are traveling alone at $50 each by a weddingplanner.
+- Witness (18 years up) passport picture page or valid state issued picture I.D. (minimum 2 witnesses) Witnesses can be provided locally if wedding couple are traveling alone at $50 each by a weddingplanner.

-- Certificate of no impediment for bride and groom (also referred to as a “single status report” and in some states called a “negative statement of marriage”).
+- Certificate of no impediment for wedding couple (also referred to as a “single status report” and in some states called a “negative statement of marriage”).
 This certificate of no impediment is obtained at the bureau of vital statistics which is located in the department of health.

 - If either party has been divorced we need to receive a copy of the 1st and last page of the divorce decree(s).